siddhika2302/Agri-Market/README.md

  For Linux(Ubuntu):

     1.)
 Download the zip file and extract it.
     2.)
 Copy and paste it in /opt/lampp/htdocs.

-    For starting xampp apache server:

     3.)
 Go to terminal and type cd /opt/lampp/
     4.)
 Then type sudo ./manager-linux-x64.run
-    5.) your Xamp server will get started.
+    5.)
+Your Xamp will get started.
     6.)
 Open new window on browser and type localhost/phpmyadmin/ 7.)
 Import database file in "agrimarket" database in Xampp.
     8.)
-Open chrome type "localhost/AgriMarket" .
+Open new window o browser and type "localhost/AgriMarket" .